 Rosenfeld, H. A. 1987.
 Impasse and Interpretation: Therapeutic and Anti-Therapeutic Factors in the Psychoanalytic Treatment of Psychotic, Borderline, and Neurotic Patients.
 New Library of Psychoanalysis, Routledge.
 Find out about translations

-After describing the facts in the analytic situation that can lead to impasse, Rosenfeld describes how a detailed understanding of narcissism and projective identification in the analytic process can undo impasses.
+After describing the facts in the analytic situation that can lead to impasses, Rosenfeld shows how a detailed understanding of narcissism and projective identification in the analytic process can undo them.

 Roth, P., and Lemma, A. (eds.)
 1999.
 Envy and Gratitude Revisited.
 New Library of Psychoanalysis, Routledge.

-These stimulating essays are evidence that 50 years after its publication Melanie Klein's Envy and Gratitude still is a rich source of psychoanalytic inspiration.
-Sixteen highly regarded analysts, representing a wide range of psychoanalytic thinking, provide new insights and highlight current developments without avoiding the controversies that surround the original publication.
-The clinical and literary material is engaging and illustrates the effect of theory on practice and the influence of practice on the evolution of theory.
+These stimulating essays are evidence that, decades after its publication, Melanie Klein's Envy and Gratitude is still a rich source of psychoanalytic inspiration.
+Sixteen analysts, representing a wide range of psychoanalytic thinking, provide new insights and highlight current developments of Klein's concepts.
+The clinical and literary material is engaging, illustrating both the effect of theory on practice, and the influence of practice on theoretical development.

 Rustin, M. et al. 1997.
 Psychotic States in Children.
 Karnac.